Photos by John Aron

 Our story begins before the Norman Invasion in 1066.

-Five years earlier, a Lady of Walsingham Manor, reported that she was ‘taken in spirit’ to Nazareth, shown the house where the Annunciation took place and asked by Our Lady to build a replica in Norfolk.
+Five years earlier, a Lady of Walsingham Manor reported that she was ‘taken in spirit’ to Nazareth, shown the house where the Annunciation took place and asked by Our Lady to build a replica in Norfolk.
 She was promised that ‘Whoever seeks my help there will not go away empty-handed.'

 Her simple wooden house soon became the focus of special devotions.
 In 1153, the Augustinian Canons founded a Priory there to care for the spiritual needs of the many pilgrims who flocked there.
 Their magnificent Priory Church was added in the fifteenth century.

 In 1509, a devout 18 year old Henry VIII made the famous pilgrimage to Walsingham.
-In fact, it was His Majesty’s purported attachment to the Shrine which led the monks to hope that the Abbey would be spared his wrath during the wholesale destruction of religious houses which followed his break with Rome.
+In fact, it was His Majesty’s purported attachment to the Shrine which led the monks to hope that the Priory would be spared his wrath during the wholesale destruction of religious houses which followed his break with Rome.

 To no avail.
 The Prior’s pleas went unheard.
 The Sub-Prior, Nicholas Mileham, was charged with conspiring to rebel and, on flimsy evidence, convicted of high treason and hanged outside the Priory walls.
 Eleven people in all, including two lay choristers were hanged, drawn and quartered.
 Henry’s henchmen stole everything they could, and the beautiful old place lay in ruins for centuries afterwards.